-Determining if You Have a Confined or Unconfined Space
+Determining if You Have a Confined or Unconfined Space Using the Standard Method

 Use this work sheet to determine if you have a confined or unconfined space.

 Space: Includes the room in which you will install fireplace plus any adjoining rooms with doorless passageways or ventilation grills between the rooms.